-Focus on the Focus
+“Focus on the Focus”

 I often use this saying when I am coaching my FITness classes during a rigorous workout.

 We can focus on many things or a few things.
-We can focus on bad or negative things.
+We can focus on bad and negative things.
 Or we can focus on great things we are going to do or who we are going to become.
 The choice is completely up to you.
 But which direction you decide will lead you down the path your life will take.

-The ability to manage your focus is one of your greatest powers.
-What you put your attention on determines what you accomplish, how you feel, and what you will handle in life.
-You could say it has the biggest influence what can happen to you in life.
+The ability to manage your focus is one of your Greatest Super Powers.
+What you put your attention on determines

 Every day I listen to what people are saying, and more in specific, the actual words that are coming out of their mouths.
-When I hear…

 Why?
 Focus feeds a habit.